slackhq/SlackTextViewController/README.md

 ```

 Protocols like `UITableViewDelegate` and `UITableViewDataSource` are already setup for you.
-You will be able to call whathever delegate and data source methods you need for customising your control.
+You will be able to call whatever delegate and data source methods you need for customising your control.

 Calling `[super init]` will call by default `[super initWithStyle:UITableViewStylePlain]`.